HEC PhD Program – Online information session – Strategy and Business Policy HEC Paris Jouy-en-Josas vendredi 24 novembre 2023 Jouy-en-Josas Yvelines

 HEC PhD Program – Online information session – Strategy and Business Policy HEC Paris Jouy-en-Josas

-HEC PhD Program – Online information session – Strategy and Business Policy HEC Paris Jouy-en-Josas, 24 novembre 2023T 13:30, Jouy-en-Josas.
+HEC PhD Program – Online information session – Strategy and Business Policy HEC Paris Jouy-en-Josas, 24 novembre 2023, Jouy-en-Josas.

-HEC PhD Program – Online information session – Strategy and Business Policy HEC Paris Jouy-en-Josas Vendredi 24 novembre, 13h30

-HEC PhD Program – Online information session – Strategy and Business Policy Vendredi 24 novembre, 13h30 1
+HEC PhD Program – Online information session – Strategy and Business Policy Vendredi 24 novembre, 13h30 HEC Paris sur inscription

 The online information session will start with a presentation of the Department and the Specialization by Professor Olivier Chatain, PhD Coordinator of the Department, followed by a Q&A session open to attendees who may have unanswered questions.